 - sour cream to serve on top*

 - Cut zucchinis in half and process with grating blade in food processor or grate by hand with box grater.
-Place grated zucchini in a towel and squeeze out excess water.

 - In large mixing bowl, beat eggs** and add grated zucchini, onion and rest of ingredients.
 Add more arrowroot flour* if mixture seems too wet.

 - Form 3-4” patties with your hands.
 These latkes are more delicate than standard potato latkes so handle them with care.

 - Heat 2-3 tbsp of oil on medium heat in sauté pan.